-Objective Policy Consistency Goal 1: A competitive e conomy with world-class services and transport 1.7.1 Invest in Strategic Centres across Sydney to grow jobs and housing and create vibrant hubs of activity.
+Table 6 - Consistency with A Plan for Growing Sydney Objective Policy Consistency Goal 1: A competitive economy with world-class services and transport 1.7.1 Invest in Strategic Centres across Sydney to grow jobs and housing and create vibrant hubs of activity.
 Unlocking developable land by consolidating fragmented sites for redevelopment and improving planning policies and regulations will encourage flexibility, higher density and a more diverse range of activities.
 The proposal will unlock developable land and grow high density housing adjacent the Liverpool Strategic Centre.
 The redevelopment of the Heritage Mills Building will provide a diverse range of local and vibrant activities for future residents.

-Objective Policy Consistency 1.7.4 Continue to grow Penrith, Liverpool and Campbelltown- Macarthur as Regional City Centres supporting their surrounding communities.
+Table 6 - Consistency with A Plan for Growing Sydney Objective Policy Consistency 1.7.4 Continue to grow Penrith, Liverpool and Campbelltown- Macarthur as Regional City Centres supporting their surrounding communities.
 Recognise Penrith, Liverpool and Campbelltown-Macarthur as important strategic centres and regional city centres for additional housing, and additional employment and services benefitting local areas and the North West and South West Growth Centres.
-The proposal is consistent with the goal of increasing housing and employment in the Liverpool Strategic Centre, Goal 2: A city of housing g choice, with homes that meet ou r needs and lifestyles 2.1.1 Accelerate housing supply and local housing choices.
+The proposal is consistent with the goal of increasing housing and employment in the Liverpool Strategic Centre.
+Goal 2: A city of housing choice, with homes that meet our needs and lifestyles 2.1.1 Accelerate housing supply and local housing choices.
 Work to achieve the Government's target of an additional 664,000 new dwellings by 2031.
 The most suitable areas for significant urban renewal are those best connected to employment and include in and around centres that are close to jobs and serviced by public transport.
 The proposal is consistent with increasing housing in an area connected to employment and around Liverpool Centre close to jobs and serviced by public transport.
-Goal 3: A great place to live with communities that are stro ong, healthy and well-connected 3.1.1 Support urban renewal by directing local infrastructure to centres where there is growth.
+Goal 3: A great place to live with communities that are strong, healthy and well-connected 3.1.1 Support urban renewal by directing local infrastructure to centres where there is growth.
 Delivering the infrastructure that is needed means responding to growth.
 In areas that are growing, it will be most efficient to focus investment in local infrastructure in centres - the most accessible place for the local community.
-The proposed development will deliver high quality local infrastructure including pedestrian and cycling links in and around the Liverpool City Centre and the Georges River Precinct, and an upgraded Shepherd Street and Powerhouse Road. and resilient city that protects the the use of land and resources natural environment and has a 4.1.1 Protect and deliver a network of high conservation value land by investing in Green corridors and protecting native Applying mitigation measures can prevent or reduce the impacts of development on areas of high conservation value, native vegetation and diversity from development, The proposal will protect and enhance the surrounding conservation land including the Georges River by providing an appropriate setback and revitalising vegetation around vegetation and
+The proposed development will deliver high quality local infrastructure including pedestrian and cycling links in and around the Liverpool City Centre and the Georges River Precinct, and an upgraded Shepherd Street and

+Goal 4: A sustainable and resilient city that protects the natural environment and has a balanced approach to the use of land and resources

+4.1.1 Protect and deliver a network of high conservation value land by investing in Green corridors and protecting native vegetation and Biodiversity.

+Applying mitigation measures can prevent or reduce the impacts of development on areas of high conservation value, native vegetation and diversity from development.

+The proposal will protect and enhance the surrounding conservation land including the Georges River by providing an appropriate setback and revitalising vegetation around the water's edge, which is currently infested with introduced and weed species.